COVID-19 Vaccine Guidance for People Living with MS

 On January 12, the National Advisory Committee on Immunization (NACI) updated its COVID-19 vaccine recommendations for persons with an autoimmune condition (link to recommendations).
 NACI recommends that the COVID-19 vaccine may be offered to individuals with an autoimmune condition if a risk assessment deems that the benefits outweigh the potential risks for the individual, and there is informed consent regarding insufficient study in people with autoimmune diseases.

-* On May 5, 2021, Health Canada approved the use of the Pfizer-BioNTech COVID-19 vaccine for youth ages 12-15 years.
-This vaccine had been approved for ages 16 and over since December 2020.
-Pfizer-BioNTech is currently evaluating this vaccine in children 6-12 years old.
+* On November 19, 2021, Health Canada approved the use of the Pfizer-BioNTech COVID-19 vaccine in children aged 5-11 years.
+Pfizer-BioNTech and Moderna COVID-19 vaccines are already approved for youth ages 12 and older.
 For more information on children with neuroinflammatory conditions, see Frequently Asked Questions (FAQ).

 People with MS at highest risk for severe COVID-19 should consider vaccination as soon as the vaccine is available to them